sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/linear_programming.rst

     sage: p = MixedIntegerLinearProgram()
     sage: x, y, z = p['x'], p['y'], p['z']
-    doctest:839: DeprecationWarning: The default behaviour of new_variable() will soon change !
+    doctest:...: DeprecationWarning: The default behaviour of new_variable() will soon change !
 It will return 'real' variables instead of nonnegative ones.
 Please be explicit and call new_variable(nonnegative=True) instead.
     See http://trac.sagemath.org/15521 for details.

 Next, we set the objective function